Get 30% off + 2 free pillows with code: SF

 Amerisleep has developed a reputation for high-quality products at reasonable prices.
 In contrast to Tempur-Pedic, it started out as one of the first companies to sell its mattresses online in a bid to reduce overhead costs and deliver the savings to the consumer.

 The least expensive Amerisleep mattress is right on par with other all-foam mattresses of similar quality.
 Prices increase as the mattresses become thicker and plusher, with the most expensive AS5 model commanding more of a luxury price-point.

 |10 Year, Limited||Free White Glove delivery to contiguous U.S.|

-The most common way to receive a mattress bought online is as a bed-in-a-box.
-Bed-in-a-box mattresses are shrink-wrapped and compressed, making it possible to send them via ground shipping.
+The most common way to receive a bed bought online is as a mattress-in-a-box.
+These mattresses are shrink-wrapped and compressed, making it possible to send them via ground shipping.
 This service is often free for customers in the contiguous U.S. Setting up the mattress simply requires removing the plastic and letting the mattress unfurl and regain its shape.

-The Tempur-Cloud is sent as a bed-in-a-box via UPS Ground.
+The Tempur-Cloud is sent as a mattress-in-a-box via UPS Ground.
 Shipping is free within the contiguous U.S., and the mattress is not available for purchase in Alaska or Hawaii.

 All other Tempur-Pedic mattresses come with free White Glove delivery, in which a delivery team will set up the mattress in your home and remove your old mattress if desired.
 Orders in Alaska, Hawaii, and remote locations will incur a non-refundable $600 delivery fee for this service.